wanglingx/computer-graphic-assignment/README.md

 # computer-graphic-assignment
-This is my assignment of Computer Graphic in CS KMITL
+This is assignment of Computer Graphic in CS KMITL